Setting Aside A Small Claims Dismissal

 If my small claims case is dismissed, can I just file a new case and start over?

-Whether you can re-file a case once it has been dismissed depends on whether the judge dismissed it “with prejudice” or “without prejudice.”
+It depends on whether the judge dismissed the case "with prejudice” or “without prejudice.”
 “With prejudice” means that the plaintiff cannot re-file the case or bring another lawsuit on the same subject.
 “Without prejudice” means that plaintiff’s rights are not lost and the case can be re-filed.
-Typically, a dismissal is “without prejudice” unless the court says otherwise.
+Dismissals are normally done without prejudice unless the court specifically says otherwise.

-Another potential problem might be the statute of limitations that applies to your case.
+Statute of limitations issues may also prevent you from refiling.
 A “statute of limitations” is a law that restricts the time within which a lawsuit can be filed.
-If you are outside your statute of limitations period, you may not be able to file a new case.
+If you are outside your statute of limitations period, you will not be able to file a new case.
 To learn more about statutes of limitation in Nevada, click to visit Nevada Statutes and review Chapter 11 of the Nevada Revised Statutes.

 Does the court refund my filing fee if my case is dismissed?

 The court does not refund your filing fee if your case is dismissed.
-Additionally, if you re-file your case, you will have to pay a new filing fee.
+If you re-file your case, you will have to pay a new filing fee.

 If I disagree with the dismissal, how can I contest it?